Graph RAG Guide

 Step 5: Monitoring

 If you want to see the document loading, you can go to Grafana at http://localhost:3000.
-The default login user is admin, password admin.
+Login with username admin and the password you set in GF_SECURITY_ADMIN_PASSWORD.
 Grafana is configured with a single dashboard.
 Some useful things to monitor are:

 The pub/sub backlog.
 You can monitor the size of queues in Pulsar.
 GraphRAG knowledge extraction causes a queue of chunks for processing in knowledge extraction and you can see this in the backlog: